The VSGA Board is responsible for:

-ANDREA STANDER is the Managing Director for VSGA.
+ANDREA STANDER is the Games Coordinator for VSGA.
 She has been a resident of Central Vermont for almost 20 years.
 She feels very fortunate to have lived and worked in Montpelier for all of that time.
 She has held management and executive positions with diverse regional and statewide grassroots and non-profit organizations including: Media Coordinator for The Northern Forest Alliance; Communications Director for the Vermont Arts Council; Regional Field Coordinator for Sen. Bernie Sanders; Membership Coordinator for the Vermont Public Interest Research Group (VPIRG); Executive Director for the Vermont League of Conservation Voters and most recently Director of Rural Vermont where she continues to serve part-time coordinating fundraising activities.

 Prior to coming to Vermont, Andrea’s professional work included community organizing, environmental education, multi-media event production, and designing corporate training programs.
 And a long time ago, in a galaxy far, far, away, she was a theater performer and producer.

 In addition to her professional work, Andrea has been active in her community as a volunteer with Girls & Boyz First Mentoring Program, the Hunger Mountain Coop, Lost Nation Theater, as well as neighborhood groups.
 She and her dog Belle, enjoy all Vermont’s seasons for hiking, biking, kayaking, x-c skiing and snowshoeing.
 Although it was awhile back, she participated avidly in team sports in high school and college including field hockey, gymnastics, soccer and ultimate Frisbee.

 Andrea looks forward to getting to know the VSGA community and putting her event planning, communications, and marketing skills into the service of helping grow VSGA’s visibility and participation.
 She can be reached at firstname.lastname@example.org or 802-522-3284.